netdata/learn/docs/cloud/visualize/overview.md

 #### Aggregate functions

 Each chart uses an opinionated-but-valuable default aggregate function.
-For example, the `system.cpu` chart shows the average of all dimensions, while the `system.load` chart shows the sum of all dimensions.
+For example, the `system.cpu` chart shows the average for each dimension from every contributing chart, while the `net.net` chart shows the sum for each dimension from every contributing chart, which can also come from multiple networking interfaces.

 The following aggregate functions are available for each selected dimension: